An expert says this is how to stop your knees hurting when you run

-In better news, there are lots that can be done about it, once you've determined the possible cause of your knee pain.
-Consider this your full guide to tackling knee pain whilst running, as well as a handy method to picking the right running shoes for you (a big step to combatting knee pain whilst running).
+In better news, though, there are lots that can be done about it, once you've determined whether it is said runner's knee, or another cause.
+Consider this your full guide to making knee pain while running a thing of the past, as well as a handy method to picking the right running shoes for you (a big step to combatting the issue).

-5 possible reasons your knees hurt when running
+5 possible reasons you get knee pain running

 1. Runner’s knee (kneecap pain)

-'One of the most common causes is weakness in the thigh muscles (quadriceps).
+'One of the most common causes of knee pain running is weakness in the thigh muscles (quadriceps).
 Your quadriceps hold the kneecap in place so that it tracks smoothly,' says Alibhai.
 'If the quads are weak when running or if there is a muscle imbalance, the kneecap can move left to right as opposed to smoothly up and down which can cause friction and irritation.'

-How to tell: Runner’s knee shows up as pain under the kneecap that feels worse after running and when you walk up and down the stairs.
+How to tell: Wondering what runner's knee feels like?
+Runner’s knee typically shows up as pain under the kneecap that feels worse after running and when you walk up and down the stairs.

 2. Jumper’s knee (patellar tendinitis)

-'Running can lead to repeated stress on the patellar tendon which can lead to inflammation.
+'Running can lead to repeated stress on the patellar tendon which can lead to inflammation and, thus, knee pain running.
 This tendon connects the kneecap to the shinbone (tibia) which is responsible for extending the lower leg.'

 How to tell: Patellar tendinitis shows up as pain below the kneecap as well as the top of your shin.
 It hurts when going up and down the stairs but can also worsen when running.